jwilferd10/My-Daily-Planner/README.md

 :arrow_forward: :white_circle: Indicates that the time has passed

-Users must individually save each entry on each time block to save it to localStorage.
-Users also have the ability to quickly remove an entry, or remove ALL entries at the push of a button.
+Users can save each entry to localStorage individually or altogether based on the type of save button clicked.
+This is likewise for deleting entries, however if the 'Delete All' button is engaged users will be prompted with a modal to confirm their decision.

 It's my hope that My Daily Planner helps YOU out anyway possible, happy coding!
 </p>